-Shares of Splunk Inc. (NASDAQ: SPLK) jumped as much as 12% in Friday's early trading, and traded up 9.2% as of 12:00 p.m.
-EDT after the operational intelligence platform specialist announced strong fiscal second-quarter 2019 results.
+Shares of Splunk Inc. (NASDAQ: SPLK) were up 16.3% as of 1:00 p.m.
+EDT Friday after the operational intelligence platform specialist announced strong fiscal second-quarter 2019 results.
 Quarterly revenue soared 38.6% year over year to $388.3 million, which translated to adjusted net income of $11.7 million, or $0.08 per share.

 Continue Reading Below

 By comparison, Splunk's latest guidance called for revenue between $356 million and $358 million, and -- though we don't usually pay close attention to Wall Street's demands -- most analysts watching the stock were only expecting adjusted earnings of $0.05 per share.

 Splunk's sales included a 36.3% increase in license revenue, to $200.7 million, and 41.1% growth in maintenance and services revenue to $187.6 million.
 The company also signed more than 550 new enterprise customers during the quarter, including new and expanded relationships with Automatic Data Processing, the U.S. Department of Defense, and Southwestern Energy.

 "The rapid digitization of every organization, coupled with Splunk's increasing innovation, is driving our continued momentum," added Splunk CEO Doug Merritt.
 "Every organization needs to monitor, analyze, and investigate data to make faster decisions and take action, and I am pleased that Splunk is the platform of choice."